POLAND, CEC GOVERNMENT RELATIONS

 Marek moved to Poland in 1990 as a freelance political consultant, and worked closely with both the British Conservative Party and the U.S. Republican Party in assisting their activities in Central Europe.
 In 1992 he was appointed to represent the Margaret Thatcher Foundation in the region, and today represents Conservatives Abroad in Poland.

-Marek has also written widely on Polish and international affairs for publications such as Poland Monthly, Warsaw Business Journal, The Spectator and Wall Street Journal Europe, and has published a study of the Polish political scene, The Politics of Restoration.
-He is a regular commentator on Polish politics for Polish Radio, the BBC, CNN, CNBC and Al-Jazeera television.
-He is an active blogger on strategic defence, energy and political issues in Central Europe, at www.fromthefront.net.
+In addition, Marek has written widely on Polish and international affairs for publications such as Poland Monthly, Warsaw Business Journal, The Spectator, and Wall Street Journal Europe, and has published a study of the Polish political scene titled The Politics of Restoration.
+He is a regular commentator on Polish politics for Polish Radio, the BBC, CNN, CNBC, and Al-Jazeera television.
+He is also an active blogger on strategic defense, energy and political issues in Central Europe at www.fromthefront.net.